 3. Emergency Messaging Solution

-A digital building directory can also be used as a highly visual emergency messaging solution in a crisis.
+Building directory signage can also be used as a highly visual emergency messaging solution in a crisis.

 Digital directories as emergency messaging solutions address the visual component of mass notification by using graphics to increase comprehension, recollection, and retention of emergency communications.